How Archevi Protects Your Family's Privacy

 - Organizations -- company names replaced with generated alternatives

-Each conversation maintains its own anonymization vault -- a mapping between real entities and their surrogates.
+Each conversation maintains its own name removal vault -- a mapping between real entities and their surrogates.
 This means the same person always maps to the same surrogate within a conversation, so the AI can reason consistently across multiple questions.

 Hard Redaction: The Second Layer